Antibiotic

-Antibiotics have been used since ancient times.
-Many civilizations used topical application of moldy bread, with many references to its beneficial effects arising from ancient Egypt, Nubia, China, Serbia, Greece, and Rome.
+Early history

+The earliest use of antibiotics was found in northern Sudan, where ancient Sudanese societies as early as 350–550 CE were systematically consuming antibiotics as part of their diet.
+Chemical analyses of Nubian skeletons show consistent, high levels of tetracycline, a powerful antibiotic.
+Researchers believe they were brewing beverages from grain fermented with Streptomyces, a bacterium that naturally produces tetracycline.
+This intentional routine use of antibiotics marks a foundational moment in medical history.

+In other ancient civilizations, including Egypt, China, Serbia, Greece, and Rome, later evidence shows topical application of moldy bread to treat infections.

 The first person to directly document the use of molds to treat infections was John Parkinson (1567–1650).
 Antibiotics revolutionized medicine in the 20th century.
-Alexander Fleming (1881–1955) discovered modern day penicillin in 1928, the widespread use of which proved significantly beneficial during wartime.
+Synthetic antibiotic chemotherapy as a science and the development of antibacterials began in Germany with Paul Ehrlich in the late 1880s.
+Alexander Fleming (1881–1955) discovered modern-day penicillin in 1928, the widespread use of which proved significantly beneficial during wartime.
+The first sulfonamide and the first systemically active antibacterial drug, Prontosil, was developed by a research team led by Gerhard Domagk in 1932 or 1933 at the Bayer Laboratories of the IG Farben conglomerate in Germany.

 However, the effectiveness and easy access to antibiotics have also led to their overuse and some bacteria have evolved resistance to them.
-The World Health Organization has classified antimicrobial resistance as a widespread "serious threat [that] is no longer a prediction for the future, it is happening right now in every region of the world and has the potential to affect anyone, of any age, in any country".
-Global deaths attributable to antimicrobial resistance numbered 1.27 million in 2019.
+Antimicrobial resistance (AMR), a naturally occurring process, is primarily driven by the misuse and overuse of antimicrobials.
+Yet, at the same time, many people around the world do not have access to essential antimicrobials.
+The World Health Organization has classified AMR as a widespread "serious threat [that] is no longer a prediction for the future, it is happening right now in every region of the world and has the potential to affect anyone, of any age, in any country".
+Each year, nearly 5 million deaths are associated with AMR globally.
+Global deaths attributable to AMR numbered 1.27 million in 2019.